tobydickenson/PushPullGantry/README.md

-# Lumenpnp Gantry with actuator for PushPull Feeder
+# Lumenpnp Gantry with Hook for PushPull Feeder

 This model is for use with a PushPull feeder on an Opulo lumenpnp machine.